Hatchery News

 1964 FLOODS DISASTROUS

-The tremendous floods in 1964 eradicated much of the spawning population
+The tremendous floods in 1964 eradicated

 and decimated native spawning grounds.
-This disaster also led to a rapid
+This disaster also led to a

 decline in the fish runs, hence the need for a hatchery to restock the